jjackson19862017/StephensPopShop/README.md

 ### Thursday 26th March 2020

-Started project for a fourth time, going to commit my readme.md and env.py and gitignore as my intial commit.
+Started project for a fourth time, going to commit my readme.md and env.py and gitignore as my --> "Initial Commit".

+Time to create my project called "popshop", and change the settings file to hide hidden keys etc.

+I will also create the static and media folder structure.

+--> "Project Setup"